 All things school have officially taken over our household!
 New clothes, stacked textbooks, updated supplies—everywhere you turn is a sign that another year of learning is here.
 And with the new school year, I’ve been brainstorming ways to get everyone ready, from saving money while shopping to making sure each one of my kids are feeling healthy and happy.
-But let’s face it, school can be scary, whether they’re going to be in the classroom or distance learning.
+But let’s face it, school can be scary!

 A new school year is a chance to start fresh, but it can also feel intimidating or nerve-racking.
 A new year means new classes, new homework…new friends, even.
-If your kids are feeling anxious about heading back to school (or tackling a new year from home), I’m sharing some back-to-school tips that always help me get my kids excited about the new year.
+If your kids are feeling anxious about heading back to school, I’m sharing some back-to-school tips that always help me get my kids excited about the new year.

 The tradition of giving a teacher an apple goes back to 16th century Denmark, where teachers didn’t earn enough for food so parents would send their children to school with an apple for them.